-The 2021 Montana’s Next Generation Conference will provide six powerful evening sessions covering crops, livestock, family communication, business planning, and succession planning topics.
-Sessions will be on Tuesday and Thursday evenings from 6 to 8 p.m., beginning January 12.
+The 2022 Montana’s Next Generation Conference will provide six powerful evening sessions covering recordkeeping, markets, marketing, crop production, succession planning, and business topics.
+Sessions will be on Tuesday and Thursday evenings from 6:30 to 8:30 p.m., beginning January 11.
 All sessions will be broadcast and accessible online.
-Sessions will be free, but registration is required at https://bit.ly/2Wj3SzT.
-Registration will be open mid-December.
+Sessions will be free, but registration is required at https://tinyurl.com/3py9unt9.

 Sessions will be as follows:

 Jan.
-12 – Lacy Roberts, Glacier County Farm Loan Manager, will start the night off with Beginning Financial and Production Recordkeeping.
+11 – Lacy Roberts, Glacier County Farm Loan Manager, will start the series off with Beginning Financial and Production Recordkeeping.
 She will cover the basics of developing a balance sheet and cash flow along with how to keep track of income and expenses.
-Dr. Mykel Taylor will build on this in the second session by taking the financials you have developed and making strategic management decisions based on your financial records.

 Jan.
 13 – 2022 Market outlook and developing your farm and ranch marketing plan, Kirk Donsbach, Daniels Trading

 Korey Fauque of Happy Steer Ranch and KW Insurance will share how they have successfully integrated livestock into their farming operation and the lessons they have learned from direct marketing their beef.